MrPixelized/passh-agent/README.md

 The agent's socket is located at `$XDG_RUNTIME_DIR/passh-agent.sock`, which will typically be `/run/user/[your UID]/passh-agent.sock`.
 In order for SSH to interface with the agent, the `SSH_AUTH_SOCK` environment can be set to this path.

-Alternatively, you can specify the usage of this agent in `~/.ssh/config`, as follows:
+Alternatively, you can put the following line at the top of `~/.ssh/config`:

 ```
 IdentityAgent "/var/run/user/[your UID]/passh-agent.sock"
 ```

+To make sure the ssh command looks to passh-agent for key-related business.
 The `id` command will tell you your UID on Linux.

 To use the agent throughout an entire user session it will need to be started